strelok89/helm-charts/snipeit/README.md

 data across deployments, by default.
 This is known to work in GCE, AWS, and minikube.
-Alternatively, a previously configured Persistent Volume Claim can be used.
+Alternatively, a previously configured Persistent Volume Claim can be used. when using AWS EFS CSI dynamic provisioning the created volume doesn't support chown command.

 #### Existing PersistentVolumeClaim